ropensci/dynamite/README.md

 - The [`brms`](https://CRAN.R-project.org/package=brms) package also
   uses Stan, and can be used to fit various complex multilevel models.

-- Regression modelling with time-varying coefficients based on kernel smoothing and least squares estimation is available in package [`tvReg`](https://CRAN.R-project.org/package=tvReg).
+- Regression modeling with time-varying coefficients based on kernel smoothing and least squares estimation is available in package [`tvReg`](https://CRAN.R-project.org/package=tvReg).
 The [`tvem`](https://CRAN.R-project.org/package=tvem) package provides